A sorbocharged power cycle designed around the AI factory.

 Compute operations

-64× A100 GPU cluster at over a quarter-million annualized revenue, providing operational discipline and a real demand-side foundation.
+64× A100 GPU cluster generating over a quarter-million in annualized revenue — real production workloads, real operational discipline.

 Cycle development & IP